Money Mystery Explained

 The answer to the above question begins with understanding that Cooper requested the ransom be delivered to him in a knapsack.
 However, this didn’t happen.
 Rather, the money was delivered in an open-top bank bag that did not possess a zipper, snap, drawstring, or any other method to secure the top.
 This meant that Cooper had to improvise and craft a solution to secure the ransom before he jumped.
 This took time.

-Witnesses noted that Cooper placed some of the ransom into one of the reserve parachutes.
-Additionally, given that the dummy reserve was missing from the jet, it stands to reason that this was the reserve that witnesses saw Cooper placing the cash into.
+To that end, one of the witnesses noted that Cooper placed some of the ransom into one of the reserve parachutes.
+Considering that the dummy reserve was missing from the jet, it stands to reason that this was the reserve that the witness saw Cooper placing the cash into.

 By the time Cooper was ready to jump, his original plan of jumping in the outskirts of Seattle was no longer feasible given that his jump window had passed.
 Therefore, he needed to wait for another opportunity to jump, albeit not too far from civilization because he was going to need to get back to his pre-arranged location in Seattle.

-After successfully jumping and landing, Cooper would have immediately fled the area carrying the still-tied bank bag and other items.
-Upon reaching Tena Bar, Cooper would have buried the bag of cash in a hole along with the overflow straps of twenties that he would have retrieved from the dummy reserve before burial.
-The idea here is that Cooper needed to figure a way out of the area and would come back later to retrieve the ransom and perhaps other items as well.
+After successfully jumping and landing, Cooper would have immediately fled the area carrying the still-tied bank bag.
+Upon reaching Tena Bar, Cooper would have buried the bag of cash in a hole along with the loose packets of twenties that he would have retrieved from the dummy reserve before burial—no need to bury the bulky dummy reserve too.
+The idea here is that Cooper needed to figure a way out of the area and would come back later to retrieve the ransom.

 Indeed, Cooper did return to retrieve the ransom, most likely under cover of darkness.
-However, upon unearthing the bank bag and overflow straps, he simply didn’t notice that three of the overflow straps were accidentally left behind and reburied, only to be discovered eight years later by Brian Ingram in 1980.
+However, upon unearthing the bank bag and loose packets, he simply didn’t notice that three of the packets were left behind and reburied, only to be discovered eight years later by Brian Ingram in 1980.
 The discovery, of course, taking place after years of unmitigated erosion.